 Netdata Cloud makes an infrastructure's real-time metrics available and actionable to all organization members.
 By inviting others, you can better synchronize with your team or colleagues to understand your infrastructure's heartbeat.
 When something goes wrong, you'll be ready to collaboratively troubleshoot complex performance problems from a single pane of glass.

-To invite new users, click on Invite Users in the left-hand navigation panel beneath your Space's name.
+To invite new users, click on Invite Users in the Space management Area.
 Choose which War Rooms to add this user to, then click Send.

 If your team members have trouble signing in, direct them to the Netdata Cloud sign in doc.